Canada updated the critical minerals list with silicon metal, which is required for semiconductors and computer chips. Courtesy of Luciteria Science.

 High-purity iron

-Quebec-based Champion Iron Ore cheered the inclusion of high-purity iron in a June 10 press release following the announcement.
-Noémie Prégent-Charlebois, director of communications and government affairs at Champion Iron Ore, told CIM Magazine the news indicated that Canada “wants to become a global sustainable leader in the green-steel supply chain.
+Quebec-based Champion Iron cheered the inclusion of high-purity iron in a June 10 press release following the announcement.
+Noémie Prégent-Charlebois, senior manager, communications and government affairs at Champion Iron, told CIM Magazine that news of the inclusion indicated that Canada “wants to become a global sustainable leader in the green-steel supply chain.
 We think it will stimulate major investments here by attracting strategic partners to develop the high-purity iron industry.”
 Quebec and Newfoundland have also included high-purity iron on their critical minerals lists.

 High-purity iron ore is used in direct reduction, a less carbon-intensive steelmaking process that involves using a reducing agent like natural gas or hydrogen to remove oxygen from the ore.
 The direct-reduced iron is then processed into liquid hot metal in an electric-arc furnace.
 The process eliminates the need for metallurgical coal, the reducing agent in traditional blast furnaces.
 According to the World Steel Association, by 2021, EAF output accounted for 30 per cent of global steel production.
 Canadian steel producers ArcelorMittal Dofasco and Algoma Steel have also begun preparations to transition to EAF steelmaking.